Chargebacks: what they are and how to protect your business

 FAQs on chargebacks

-Here are answers to some common questions you may have about chargebacks.
+Here are answers to common questions about chargebacks in Australia.

 How does a chargeback work in Australia?

-In Australia, a customer starts a chargeback by contacting their bank.
-The bank then reviews the claim and, if it seems valid, contacts your business's bank.
-Your business is then given a set timeframe to provide evidence to dispute the claim.
-The process is governed by the rules of the card network, like Visa or Mastercard, and is also regulated under Australia's ePayments Code, which was last updated in June 2022.
+A customer starts a chargeback by contacting their bank to dispute a transaction.
+The bank reviews the claim, and if valid, contacts your bank.
+You then have a set timeframe to provide evidence to dispute it.
+The process is governed by card network rules (Visa, Mastercard, and others) and regulated under Australia's ePayments Code, administered by ASIC.
+If you can't resolve the dispute through the card network process, the Australian Financial Complaints Authority (AFCA) can step in.

 What happens if a business ignores a chargeback?

 If you ignore a chargeback request, you automatically accept it.
-The disputed funds are permanently taken from your account, you will be charged a fee, and the incident will count against your business's chargeback rate.
-This can harm your relationship with your payment processor.
+The disputed funds are permanently taken from your account, you're charged a fee, and the incident counts against your chargeback rate.
+A high chargeback rate can harm your relationship with your payment processor and put you at risk of account termination.

 Disclaimer